 Knowing what to expect when you choose a detox treatment is important for several reasons.
-If you know what to expect and you receive what was promised, then you will not be disappointed or feel misled, which makes the chance of an easier and successful treatment much higher.
+If you know what to expect and receive what was promised, you will not be disappointed or feel misled, making the chance of an easier and successful treatment much higher.

 - Level of individualized care

 - Services provided or available in case of immediate need

 Evaluate the photos of the treatment facility.
 You might find side-by-side beds and a lack of medical equipment indicating the facility is not a hospital.
 A proper ICU treating room should have electrical, gas, and various other medical equipment mounted onto the wall beside the head of the patient’s bed.
 Those resources are immediately available during anesthesia detox.

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 Call for Detox Options 1-800-423-2482

 Learn about the physician who would be treating you by asking the right questions:

 - How much experience does the treating physician have with anesthesia detox?